Events on A Long House

 We are pleased to announce the 2023 Rajat Neogy Editorial Fellows at A Long House!
 Ese Emmanuel and Dennis Mugaa have been selected as this year’s fellows.
 They’ll be succeeding the inaugural fellows, Clarie Gor […]

-In 2021, we launched our editorial fellowship, the first of its kind on the African continent to remarkable success, and we delighted to announce a call for the 2023-2024 Rajat Neogy Editorial Fellowship.
-At A […]
+In 2021, we launched our editorial fellowship, the first of its kind on the African continent, to remarkable success, and so we are delighted to announce a call for the 2023-2024 Rajat Neogy Editorial Fellowship. […]

 “This dearth of editorial talent on the continent often results in the mistranslation of sensibility, or subjectivity when foreign editors take on African books.
 We conceived this fellowship in response to that.
 We conceived of this fellowship in response to this.”